 It's likely that most of us are familiar with our skin type - anywhere on the spectrum from dry, normal, combination, to oily - but did you know that your skin type does not correlate to your skin's level of hydration?
 In fact, 80% of people, regardless of skin type, have dehydrated skin.Signs of dehydrated skin include: itchiness, dullness, fine lines & surface wrinkles, and "shadows" on the face.

-Most of the water you drink doesn't make it to the surface of your skin, so the best way to boost your skin's hydration is to use hydrators - skincare products with a jelly-like consistency formulated primarily (or exclusively) with safe & effective water-based compounds like plant hydrosols.
+Much of the water you drink doesn't make it to the surface of your skin, so the best way to boost your skin's hydration is to use hydrators - skincare products with a jelly-like consistency formulated with safe & effective water-based compounds like plant hydrosols.

 Another common and effective ingredient in hydrators is Hyaluronic Acid (HA).
 Generally speaking, Hyaluronic Acid helps attract and bind water to the surface of the skin, promoting a plump, radiant, and hydrated complexion.
 HA comes in different molecular weights, which refer to how deeply they absorb into the skin.

-Our bestselling Hydrating Gel formula features:
+Our bestselling Hydrating Gel features: